Why Study at Youthworks College?

 Is Youthworks College only for young people?

-Many people seem to think that you need to be young to minister to children or youth, but we don’t think that’s true – children and youth need leaders of all ages!
-And so, we are not a college for young people; rather, we are a college for people who have a heart for young people and want to see them know and love Jesus.
+No. Children and youth need leaders of all ages!
+We are a college for people who have a heart for young people and want to see them know and love Jesus.

-Do I need to be an Anglican to study at Youthworks College?
+Do I need to be Anglican to study at Youthworks College?

-Anyone who loves the Lord Jesus and wants to serve him by working with children and youth is welcome.
-Whilst we are an Anglican College, almost 1 in 4 of our students come from non-Anglican churches, so if that’s you, you will have plenty of company.
+No. Anyone who loves the Lord Jesus and wants to serve him by working with youth and children is welcome.
+Whilst we are an Anglican college, many of our students come from non-Anglican churches, so if that’s you, you will have plenty of company.

 Can I apply to Youthworks College straight out of school?

-Whilst we’re delighted you want to come, and we’re sure you’d be an asset to our community and the wider church, going straight from school into full-time ministry training is rarely a good idea.
-We strongly recommend you apply to Year 13, or spend a couple of years working or at university to grow and develop in your maturity before beginning ministry training.
+We’re delighted you want to study at Youthworks College!
+We know you’ll be a great asset to your church and community.
+If you’re looking for a post-school option, we suggest you consider Year 13, or spend a couple of years working or at university to grow and develop in your maturity before beginning ministry training.

 Do I need a particular ATAR result to apply?